 6. Your conveyancer will prepare a transfer deed for the seller to sign, prepare a completion statement and, if applicable, apply to your mortgage lender for the release of funds.

-7. Once you’ve completed, your conveyancer will sort out the monies due to the seller at which point the keys will be released.
+7. Once you have completed, your conveyancer will sort out the monies due to the seller at which point the keys will be released.

 8. Your conveyancer will send any stamp duty due to Her Majesty's Revenue & Customs (HMRC), get the title deeds, transfer deed and proof that the seller has paid the outstanding mortgage on the property.

-9. The property will then be registered by your conveyancer with the Land Registry and they’ll send you the new title deeds in due course.
+9. The property will then be registered by your conveyancer with the Land Registry and they will send you the new title deeds in due course.